-It is possible to realize tax savings with an FSA, but any unused FSA dollars will be forfeited at the end of the July-December 2012 benefits period per IRS rules.
+It is possible to realize tax savings with an FSA, but any unused FSA dollars will be forfeited at the end of the plan year per IRS rules.
+Plan ahead to make the most of an FSA.
 To calculate potential FSA tax savings, visit www.myfbmc.com/ccsf and click on tax calculator.
-You should also consult a tax advisor or the IRS for information about your individual situation.
+You should also consult a tax advisor or the IRS for information about your specific situation.